Skip to Main Content

 Program Overview

-The department’s purpose is to acquaint students with the economic aspects of modern society, to familiarize them with techniques for analyzing contemporary economic problems, and to develop an ability to exercise judgment in evaluating public policy.
-There is training for the general student and those who plan careers as economists in civil service, private enterprise, teaching, or research.
+The doctoral program in Economics’ primary objective is to educate students as research economists, acquainting them with the economic aspects of modern society, to familiarize them with techniques for analyzing contemporary economic problems, and to develop an ability to exercise judgement in evaluating public policy.
+The curriculum includes a comprehensive treatment of modern theory and empirical techniques.

-Graduate programs in economics are designed to ensure that students receive a thorough grounding in the methodology of theoretical and empirical economics while at the same time providing specialized training in a wide variety of subfields and a broad understanding of associated institutional structures.
+The program is designed to ensure that students receive a thorough grounding in the methodology of theoretical and empirical economics while at the same time providing specialized training in a wide variety of subfields and a broad understanding of associated institutional structures.
 Toward these ends, the program is arranged so that the student has little choice in the curriculum at the outset but considerable latitude later.